vaskofo/Snowverlay/README.md

 Snowverlay - DPS Meter/Parser for Blue Protocol Star Resonance Provides a useful GUI to track DPS / HPS for nearby players with a simple skill breakdown per player

+## Virus Disclaimer

+Windows defender or even the browser might consider the release binary a virus likely due to the fact that the app captures network packets.
+This is a false positive which can be verified by checking the source code, or building it yourself with the instructions below.

 ## About the Project

 This is a standalone application and does not interface with BPSR or modify any of its files.
 It analyzes packet while in transit.